-Key terms: creative writing; higher education; assessment; editing; employability; journaling; learning; skills; online learning reflection; reading; revision; study; workshops.
+Key terms: creative writing; higher education; assessment; editing; employability; feedback; reading; learning; skills; revision; presentation; essays; online learning; study; literary community; invention strategies.

-Creative Writing Studies is an imprint of The Professional and Higher Partnership: http://pandhp.com.
+Creative Writing Studies is an imprint of Frontinus Ltd: http://pandhp.com.

 To order securely from our distributor, Central Books, please click here.